lnzmst/staruml-smgen/README.md

 ### State Machine Representation

-The State Machine representation Mustache will use to drive the template expansion into the actual code is defined accordingly with the following schema
+The State Machine representation Mustache will get and use to drive the template expansion into the actual code is defined in accordance with the following structure

 	{
 		smName: <string>,